WHAT WE TREAT

 Causes of Cervicogenic Headache

-• Neck Injuries: Trauma or injuries to the neck, such as whiplash, can lead to cervicogenic headaches.
+• Neck Injuries: Trauma or injuries to the neck, such as whiplash, can lead to cervicogenic Occipital headaches.

-• Arthritis and Degeneration: Conditions like cervical spondylosis, where the neck’s discs and joints degenerate, can trigger cervicogenic headaches.
+• Arthritis and Degeneration: Conditions like cervical spondylosis, where the neck’s discs and joints degenerate, can trigger cervicogenic Occipital headaches.

 • Neck Muscle Tension: Tight or strained neck muscles can contribute to these headaches.